CogComp/cogcomp-nlpy/README.rst

 Here is a sample usage showing how yeezily you run Sioux:

 .. code-block:: python

-   p = Pipeliner()
-   doc = p.doc("Hello,  how are you.
-I am doing fine") pos_view = p.get_pos(doc)
+   from sioux.pipeliner import Pipeliner p = Pipeliner() doc = p.doc("Hello, how are you.
+I am doing fine") print(p.get_lemma(doc).getCons()) # will produce ['hello', ',', 'how', 'be', 'you', '.', 'i', 'be', 'do', 'fine'] print(p.get_pos(doc).getCons()) # will produce ['UH', ',', 'WRB', 'VBP', 'PRP', '.', 'PRP', 'VBP', 'VBG', 'JJ']
-   println(pos_view)

 Will print the following:

-  ???
+  ['UH', ',', 'WRB', 'VBP', 'PRP', '.', 'PRP', 'VBP', 'VBG', 'JJ']

 Annotators
 ----------
-This tool is based on `CogComp's pipeline project <https://github.com/IllinoisCogComp/illinois-cogcomp-nlp/tree/master/pipeline> `_.
+This tool is based on CogComp's `pipeline project <https://github.com/IllinoisCogComp/illinois-cogcomp-nlp/tree/master/pipeline>`_.
 Essentially anything included in the pipeline should be accessible here.
 Here is a few, as example

 - Tokenizing
 - Lemmatizing
 - Part of Spech tagging (POS)